Private Rental Assistance Policy

 - Private Rental Subsidies

 The intent of this policy is to outline the various forms of private rental assistance available from the social housing sector in NSW.
 The Private Rental Assistance Policy Supplement provides further information to support this document.

-Social housing providers can also offer, or facilitate access to Rentstart assistance products, to assist with costs to establish and maintain a tenancy in the private rental market through the provision of bond, assistance to pay rental arrears or short term assistance for homeless people.
+Social housing providers can also offer or facilitate access to Rentstart assistance products, to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a bond, assistance to pay rental arrears or short term assistance for homeless people.
 For more information, go to the Rentstart Assistance Policy.

 3. Policy statement